 12. Water (approx. 30ml).
 A little water can go a long way, and even 30ml can be used to saturate many gauze pads to be used during an appliance change.

-13. Compact mirror.
+13. Folding compact mirror.
 Mine stands up on a flat surface, which means I don’t have to hold it during an appliance change.

 15. Medical tape (film).
 I use the Opsite Flexifix film, which can be used as a wafer extender, to hold wound dressing in place or to temporarily patch up a torn pouch.